lccortez/oic/insight/getting-started/create-indicators/create-indicators.md

 Now it's your turn!

-## Task 1: De-Activate Model
+## Task 1: Deactivate Model

-You will need to De-Activate your current model.
+You will need to Deactivate your current model.
 This will put your model back in Draft mode.
-Go to Task 2
+It may take up to 5 minutes to Deactivate the Model.
+Go to Task 2.
 ![deactivate](./images/deactivate.png " ") <br />

 ## Task 2: Add Dimensions and Measures to the existing Model